dolphin-in-a-coma/multi-task-cnn-eeg-emotion/README.md

 ## Data preprocessing
-The script is working with *.mat files which were processed in the specific way from raw DEAP dataset.
-My data processing method is mostly based on the method which was decribed in [this repository](https://github.com/shark-in-a-coma/4D-CRNN/tree/master/DEAP).
-There are two *.py scripts which is needed to be run to transfer DEAP data (Tab _Preprocessed data in Matlab format (2.9GB)_ on the [DEAP website](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html)) into approriate format.
+The script is working with *.mat files that have been processed in a certain way from raw DEAP dataset.
+My data processing method is mainly based on the method described in [this repository](https://github.com/shark-in-a-coma/4D-CRNN/tree/master/DEAP).
+There are two *.py scripts that need to be run to convert DEAP data (Tab _Preprocessed data in Matlab format (2.9GB)_ on the [DEAP website](https://www.eecs.qmul.ac.uk/mmv/datasets/deap/download.html)) into appropriate format.

-**Generating DE (diferential entopy) files**
+**Generating DE (differential entropy) files**

-You need to run DEAP_1D.py script at first from the aboce mentioned repository, then DEAP_1D_3D.py.
+To generate files with DE features, it's first needed to run DEAP_1D.py script from the above-mentioned repository, then DEAP_1D_3D.py.
+Specify the path to the directory with the files an the output path in the scripts.

 **Generating PSD (power spectral density) files**

+To create PSD files, it's needed to run modified [DEAP_1D.py](https://github.com/shark-in-a-coma/4D-CRNN/blob/psd_generation/DEAP/DEAP_1D.py), and the same DEAP_1D_3D.py after.

-To make the training script run you need to collect all the resulted PSD_{i}.mat (32 files for DEAP dataset) and 32 DE_{i}.mat (the same number) files in the dataset dir and specify its path as a parameter.
+To run the training script it's needed to collect all the resulting PSD_{subject_number}.mat (32 files for the DEAP dataset) and 32 DE_{subject_number}.mat (the same number) files in the dataset directory and specify path to it as a parameter.

 ## Training and testing